Giovanni Belzoni: Egyptian antiquities

-He also expanded his investigations to the great temple of Edfu, visited Elephantine island and Philae, cleared the entrance of the great temple at Abu Simbel of sand (1817), made excavations at Karnak, and opened up the sepulchre of Seti I (still sometimes known as "Belzoni's Tomb") in the Valley of the Kings.
+He also expanded his investigations to the great temple of Edfu, visited Elephantine island and Philae, cleared the entrance of the great temple at Abu Simbel of sand (1817), made excavations at Karnak, and opened up the tomb of Seti I (still sometimes known as "Belzoni's Tomb") in the Valley of the Kings.
 He was the first to penetrate into the Pyramid of Khafre, the second pyramid of the Giza complex, and the first European in modern times to visit the Bahariya Oasis.
 He also identified the ruins of Berenice on the Red Sea.

 In 1819 he returned to England and published an account of his travels and discoveries entitled Narrative of the Operations and Recent Discoveries within the Pyramids, Temples, Tombs and Excavations in Egypt and Nubia, &c the following year.
 During 1820 and 1821 he also exhibited facsimiles of the tomb of Seti I. The exhibition was held at the Egyptian Hall, Piccadilly, London.
 In 1822 Belzoni showed his model in Paris.

 In 1823 he set out for West Africa, intending to travel to Timbuktu.
 Having been refused permission to pass through Morocco, he chose the Gulf of Guinea coastal route.
 He reached the Kingdom of Benin, but was seized with dysentery at a village called Gwato (now Ughoton), and died there.
 According to the celebrated traveller Richard Francis Burton he was murdered and robbed.
 In 1829 his widow published his drawings of the royal tombs at Thebes.

 Commemoration

 A medal depicting a profile of Belzoni created by William Brockedon was cast in 1821 by Sir Edward Thomason.
-Belzoni’s friend Sir Francis Ronalds had introduced artist and subject.
+Belzoni’s friend Sir Francis Ronalds had introduced the artist and subject.
 Years later, in 1859 in Padua, Ronalds advised sculptor Rinaldo Rinaldi on the large medallion he was creating to commemorate Belzoni in his hometown.

 Belzoni was portrayed by Matthew Kelly in the 2005 BBC docudrama Egypt.

-Alberto Siliotti completed a unique scholarly edition of his travel writing, and it was subject of the Horus expedition in 1988.
+Alberto Siliotti completed a unique scholarly edition of his travel writing, and it was the subject of the Horus expedition in 1988.

+Belzoni was the subject of a satirical publication entitled "Belzoni Notes: The Official Organ of the Belzoni Society" published by the Anthropology department of University of Alaska Fairbanks.

 Horace Smith, a poet in the circle of Percy Bysshe Shelley, wrote " Address to the Mummy in Belzoni's Exhibition."